eloff/sqldefender/hugo-sqldefender/content/_faq.md

           control closer to what PostgreSQL RLS provides where access controls are applied to all tables in the query, not just the returned columns.
 Strict mode checks all tables in the query and prevents these kinds of leaks, it's closer to how PostgreSQL RLS works.
+      - question: How do roles work?
+        answer: Roles are stored in tables created by SQL Defender.
+Roles behave much as you’d expect, a user can have many roles, and each role can be used to grant row, column, and sort permissions, etc.
+          If a user has more than one role involved in a security rule, they get access if any of the rules pass (rules are ORed together.)
+Roles are also hierarchical, so you can group roles into arbitrary hierarchies and the user acts as if they’re a member of all roles directly assigned to them, plus all roles that descendants of those roles.
+For example an admin role might be a superset of a supervisor role, itself a superset of the staff role, etc. There’s also the special public role which represents permissions granted to unauthenticated users.
+Access rules can target one or more roles as well as authenticated (any role) or public (applied to all connections.)
+You create roles and assign them to your users with standard SQL queries according to your application logic.
+      - question: What about ABAC (attribute-based access control)?
+        answer: The security rules system is a superset of an ABAC system.
+Access can be controlled by roles, by attributes on the user, attributes on the rows themselves, or attributes in other tables linked through relational joins.
+Given that you have a full turing complete programming language available in the form of database functions and procedures, e.g. through PL/SQL, you can theoretically use any access control paradigm, or mix and match however you please.
+      - question: What about capability based security?
+        answer: Capability-based security is another security paradigm where possession of a capability both designates the resources and grants some kind of permissions to access that resource.
+Security is achieved by controlling possession.
+As with ABAC, you have full freedom to structure your security rules as you like with all of the power of PostgreSQL at your disposal, so there is nothing preventing you from using a capability based access model.
+      - question: What about very complex domain security logic?
+        answer: What if you want to grant read access to a few specific columns, write access to different columns, and only to manager roles, where their email address ends in acme.com, only on Mondays, and only to rows resources where the created_by field references users which are related to the manager as subordinates?
+          You can implement that with SQL Defender.
+In addition to the flexible and powerful column and row based security, you can write and call custom PL/SQL functions to your heart’s content.
+With all the power of PostgreSQL at your disposal, you can implement the most complex of access rules, while keeping all of the logic together in one place, separate from the rest of your code, and easy to audit for correctness.
+          # In a future release we want to add further ability to customize all phases of the application of
+          # security rules and database queries using javascript middleware.
   - Billing:
       - question: Do you offer free licenses for non-commerical use?
         answer: Yes, contact us and tell us about your project and we'll set you up with a free license.